dhammamagga/ticivara.github.io/en/sanghati.md

 [![join horizontal fold out](/img/sanghati/photos/join-horizontal-fold-out-w500.jpg)](/img/borders/photos/join-horizontal-fold-out-orig.jpg)

-This is also called the \"canal\" and the \"shore\", if you imagine the kusis being the watering canals between rice paddy fields.
+This is also called the "canal" and the "shore", if you imagine the kusis being the watering canals between rice paddy fields.

 Sew the layer together below the first sewing, within 1-2 mm.
 Sew both